tedharrison-rpc/reference-style-guidance/draft1.md

 Errata in the [Reported](https://www.rfc-editor.org/errata-definitions/) state should not be referenced; they are not considered stable.

-TODO (incorporate feedback from Sandy; see Issue#1: For this note, perhaps add we recommend authors ask the ADs to verify the errata if they are valid and being addressed/referenced in the current doc?)
+**Note on Updating RFCs**

+If you are writing an Internet-Draft that updates an RFC, we recommend asking your Area Director (AD) to verify any reported errata for that RFC.
+Also, during the RPC intake process, please clarify if any of the verified errata for that RFC are being addressed by document.

 ### IETF Proceedings and Workshops